maciosz/IMCA/README.md

 No installation needed.
 At least not for these scripts.
+You might need to add executive rights using `chmod +x` command to the python scripts.
-You might need to install some software needed to complete additional steps.
+Also you might need to install some software needed to complete additional steps.
 Specifically,
 you need some mapper for your reads, mapper for contigs, and assembler to create contigs.
 The script was tested using minimap2 and velvet,